Silver Jews

-Silver Jews were an American indie rock band from New York City, formed in 1989 by David Berman alongside Pavement members Stephen Malkmus and Bob Nastanovich.
+Silver Jews were an American indie rock band from Hoboken, New Jersey, formed in 1989 by David Berman alongside Pavement members Stephen Malkmus and Bob Nastanovich.
 Berman was the only constant band member.
 During the last few albums, Cassie Berman became a regular member of the band.
 They disbanded in 2009.

 History

 Early years

 Berman was living in Hoboken, New Jersey with two University of Virginia friends, Stephen Malkmus and Bob Nastanovich, and recording discordant tapes in their living room.
 Around this time, he worked as a security guard at New York's Whitney Museum of American Art, which influenced their music.
 Berman said, "We were working at the Whitney with all this conceptual art, and we were learning about it [...]
 And so I thought, "Well let's just make this record that looks like a record, and has song titles and everything, but the songs would be the ones we make at home that sound terrible."
-Although the band is often called a Pavement side project, it was formed at about the same time as Pavement.
+Although the band is often called a Pavement side project, its formation actually preceded Pavement's.

 "Walnut Falcons" was tossed around as a potential band name before "Silver Jews" was chosen.
-Berman, who was Jewish, said that the name came from a billboard he saw reading "Silver Jewelry" and later revealed that the name was actually intended to be a pseudonym for a conceptual art piece but instead evolved into the actual band.
+Berman, who was Jewish, joked that the name came from a billboard he saw reading "Silver Jewelry" and later revealed that the name was actually intended to be a pseudonym for a conceptual art piece but instead evolved into the actual band.
 Others claim that the name pays homage to Silver Apples, the Beatles' early name "the Silver Beatles", and a slang term for Jews with blonde hair.
 In an interview with Vish Khanna in June 2019, Berman said, "Silver Jews was a very burdensome band name.
 It confused people: I never made it clear what I meant by it.
 It wasn't until the end until I realized what a proper definition of Silver Jew would be outside of the context of my music, which would be a Jew that was Jewish down through patrilineal descent, which would be a Jew that's not a Jew, really.
 It's the outsiders to the outsiders."

 Touring

-Though Berman had pointedly avoided playing live throughout much of the band's existence, then Silver Jews surprised fans by embarking on their first-ever tour following the release of Tanglewood Numbers in 2005.
+Berman had pointedly avoided playing live throughout much of the band's existence but Silver Jews surprised fans by announcing their first-ever tour following the release of Tanglewood Numbers in 2005.
 They toured North America, Europe, and Israel in 2006.
 A documentary, titled Silver Jew, was filmed during the band's time in Israel.